ArsenKh-UoA/commodity-trade-reconciliation/README.md

 [![Trade Pipeline CI](https://github.com/ArsenKh-UoA/commodity-trade-reconciliation/actions/workflows/ci.yml/badge.svg)](https://github.com/ArsenKh-UoA/commodity-trade-reconciliation/actions/workflows/ci.yml)

+A decoupled ETL and risk-reporting pipeline for commodity trade data, built with Python, pandas, and SQLite.

+## Project Context & Scope
+This repository is designed as a portfolio demonstration of a decoupled ETL and risk-reporting architecture.

+* **Synthetic Data:** The `raw_blotter.xlsx` file contains programmatically generated mock data designed to simulate an internal end-of-day desk blotter.
+It does not contain real market data, nor does it represent actual exchange logs.
+* **Current Scope (Ingestion Governance):** This iteration focuses on strict boundary-layer validation (Pydantic) and data persistence (SQLite) to guarantee internal state integrity.
+* **Future Scope (External Reconciliation):** Stateful reconciliation—such as matching internal database records against simulated ICE/CME clearing reports to identify economic breaks or duplicates—is scoped for a future build.

+## The Business Problem
+[Your existing text about manual Excel workflows...]

 ## The Business Problem
 Commodity trading desks often rely on manual, error-prone Excel spreadsheets to track end-of-day PnL and risk metrics.
 Dirty data (missing prices, negative volumes, malformed strings) can silently corrupt risk reports, leading to operational bottlenecks and miscalculated exposure.